trlefi/libsuu/README.md

 ### Root Services

 If interacting with a root shell is too limited for your needs, you can also implement a root service to run complex code.
-A root service is similar to [Bound Services](https://developer.android.com/guide/components/bound-services) but running in a root process. `libsu` uses Android's native IPC mechanism, binder, for communication between your root service and the main application process.
+A root service is similar to [Bound Services](https://developer.android.com/guide/components/bound-services) but running in a root process. `libsuu` uses Android's native IPC mechanism, binder, for communication between your root service and the main application process.
 In addition to running Java/Kotlin code, loading native libraries with JNI is also supported (`android:extractNativeLibs=false` **is** allowed).
 For more details, please read the full Javadoc of `RootService` and check out the example app for more details.
-Add `com.github.topjohnwu.libsu:service` as a dependency to access `RootService`:
+Add `com.github.trlefi.libsu:service` as a dependency to access `RootService`:

 ```java
 public class RootConnection implements ServiceConnection { ... }